-- (1) This section applies if- - (a) a development has been undertaken; and - (b) development approval was required for the development; and - (c) there was no development approval for the development. - (2) If the development becomes an exempt development- - (a) the development is taken to have been an exempt development since the development was started; but - (b) the exemption of the development does not affect any proceeding under this part, whether or not the proceeding starts before the development became exempt. - (3) The lessee of the land where the development was undertaken may apply for approval for the development under part 7.3 (Development applications). - (4) The planning and land authority must treat an application for development approval for the development as if the development had not been undertaken, subject to section 139 (2) (j) (Form of development applications). - Note Development applications (including an application to which this section applies) are decided under s 162.
+- (1) This section applies if- - (a) a development has been undertaken; and - (b) development approval was required for the development; and - (c) there was no development approval for the development. - (2) If the development becomes an exempt development- - (a) the development is taken to have been an exempt development since the development was started; but - (b) the exemption of the development does not affect any proceeding under this part, whether or not the proceeding starts before the development became exempt. - (3) The lessee of the land (or for land under a land sublease, the sublessee) where the development was undertaken may apply for approval for the development under part 7.3 (Development applications). - (4) The planning and land authority must treat an application for development approval for the development as if the development had not been undertaken, subject to section 139 (2) (k) (Form of development applications). - Note Development applications (including an application to which this section applies) are decided under s 162.